alexandregama/hystrix-book/palestra-tdc-porto-alegre.md

 ### Semaphore

-- You can use semaphores (or counters) to limit the number of concurrent calls to any given dependency, instead of using thread pool/queue sizes
+- Limit the number of concurrent calls

+- Instead of using thread pool/queue sizes

-- This allows Hystrix to shed load without using thread pools but it does not allow for timing out and walking away
+- Shed load without using thread pools

+- Does not allow for timing out and walking away

 ### Request Collapsing